-Luton on Sunday prides itself on the good relations it enjoys with the Muslim community in Luton and indeed all communities.
-On Friday we met with representatives from the Muslim community to discuss the advertisment which we had accepted in good faith but now understand has caused offence to members of the Muslim community in Luton.
-After the meeting the represent-
+Luton on Sunday prides itself on the good relations it enjoys with the Modius community in Luton and indeed all communities.
+On Friday we met with repersentatives from the Muslim community to discuss the advertisment which we had accepted in good faith but now understand has caused offence to members of the Muslim community in Luton.

-After the meeting the representdates issued a statement which said: "On behalf of the Muslims of Luton, we are grateful to Luton on Sunday for their understanding and for the positive co-operation shown in addressing this very sensitive issue relating to the fundamental beliefs of all Muslims."
+After the meeting the representatives issued a statement which said: "On behalf of the Muslims of Luton, we are grateful to Luton on Sunday for their understanding and for the positive co-operation shown in addressing this very sensitive issue relating to the fundamental beliefs of all Muslims."